-Deferred plans. compensation Our nonmanagement directors may choose to defer the compensation they receive for meeting fees and Directors retainers under our Deferred Compensation Plan.
+Deferred compensation plans.
+Our non-management directors may choose to defer the compensation they receive for meeting fees and retainers under our Directors Deferred Compensation Plan.
 Under this plan, the directors may elect to defer compensation into an account that tracks the price of PNC common stock or an interest rate defined in the plan.
 The accounts that track the price of PNC common stock are credited with a number of units (including fractional shares) that could have been purchased with the equivalent of PNC common stock cash dividends.
 We do not pay above-market or preferential earnings on any director compensation that is deferred.
 The directors may choose the payout date and whether the payout, which is made in cash, will be in a lump sum or up to 10 annual installment payments.

-Under the Outside Directors Deferred Stock Unit Program, a subprogram of the 2016 Incentive Award Plan, each non-employee director is eligible to receive an annual grant of deferred stock units that vest immediately upon grant and are paid out in shares of PNC common stock at retirement.
+\$144.865 Under the Outside Directors Deferred Stock Unit Program, a subprogram of the 2016 Incentive Award Plan, each non-employee director is eligible to receive an annual grant of deferred stock units that vest immediately upon grant and are paid out in shares of PNC common stock at retirement.
 The deferred stock units accrue dividends with reinvestment equal to the number of units that could have been purchased with the equivalent of PNC common stock cash dividends (rounded down to the nearest whole share).

 Other director benefits.
-We generally limit the benefits that we provide to our directors, but we regularly provide the following:
+We generally limit the benefits we provide to our directors, but we regularly provide the following:

 - Charitable matching gifts.
 We will match a director's personal gifts to qualifying charities up to a limit of \$5,000 per year.
 Mr. Demchak is only eligible to participate in our employee matching gift program, which has a \$2,500 annual limit. - Insurance policies.
 We pay for various insurance policies that protect directors and their families from personal loss connected with Board service. - Expenses related to Board service.
-We pay for expenses connected with our directors' Board service, including travel on corporate, private, or commercial aircraft, lodging, meals, and incidentals.
+We pay for expenses connected with our directors' Board service, including travel on corporate, private or commercial aircraft, lodging, meals and incidentals.

-We may also provide other incidental benefits to our directors from time to time, including tickets to cultural, social, sporting, or other events and small gifts for holidays, birthdays, or special occasions.
+We may also provide other incidental benefits to our directors from time to time, including tickets to cultural, social, sporting or other events and small gifts for holidays, birthdays or special occasions.
 In limited circumstances, we may also provide travel for directors on corporate aircraft for personal purposes, such as when a family emergency arises or a seat is available on a previously scheduled flight.
-We determine the value of these benefits based on the incremental cost to PNC and we include the amount in the "All Other Compensation" column of the director compensation table below.
+We determine the value of these benefits based on the incremental cost to PNC and we include the amount in the "All Other Compensation" column of the Director compensation in 2018 table below.

 Director stock ownership requirement.
 The Board has adopted a common stock purchase guideline for our non-management directors.
 Under this guideline, each director must own at least 5,000 shares of PNC common stock (including phantom stock units).
 Until a director meets this ownership level, he or she must purchase or acquire common stock or stock units that equal at least 25% of the annual retainer for that year.
 A director may satisfy this requirement through open market purchases or by deferring compensation into stock units under the Directors Deferred Compensation Plan.
-As of December 31, 2017, the minimum ownership threshold for directors was valued at \$721,450.
-All of our directors serving at that time, other than Daniel R. Hesse, who was appointed in January 2016, and Debra A. Cafaro, who was appointed in August 2017, satisfied the ownership guideline.
+As of December 31, 2018, the minimum ownership threshold for directors was valued at \$584,550.
+All of our directors serving at that time, other than Debra A. Cafaro, who was appointed in August 2017, and Linda R. Medler and Martin Pfinsgraff, who were appointed in January 2018, satisfied the ownership guideline.

-Director compensation in 2017
+Director compensation in 2018

-For fiscal year 2017, we provided the following compensation to our non-employee directors:
+For fiscal year 2018, we provided the following compensation to our non-employee directors: